-Book a wedding night room as soon as you've committed to a reception location (and if you’re going to be staying at the hotel with room blocks for your guests, book your room then too).
-It's not a matter of missing out on the mid-range rooms—those are often last to go—it’s the swanky suites you have to lock down in advance.
+Book a wedding night hotel room as soon as you've committed to a wedding venue (and if you're going to be staying at the hotel with room blocks for your guests, book your room then, too).
+It's not a matter of missing out on the mid-range rooms—those are often last to go—it's the swanky suites and deluxe rooms you have to lock down in advance (a year or more, in some cases).
 But consider booking a simple, inexpensive room for your wedding night if you plan on stumbling in at 3 a.m. so you don't waste money on amenities you won't have time to enjoy.

-How to Book the Room of Your Dreams
+How to Book the Wedding Night Hotel Room of Your Dreams